Getting ready to send your next email blast and wondering what you can do to improve your results?

-1. Don’t call it an email blast!
+1. Don’t think of it as an email blast

-2. Get to know your readers
+2. Get to know your subscribers

-This process is known as segmentation.
+Consider creating separate email lists to better target your different types of contacts.
 Here are a few examples of how different industries segment their list:

 - A nursery will email its residential customers about new spring plantings and its commercial customers about availability of bulk mulch.

-- A cosmetics boutique will email one discount coupon to customers who buy makeup and another to those who buy skin-care products.
+- A cosmetics boutique will email one coupon to customers who buy makeup and another to those who buy skin-care products.